 - Open your whiteboard and show them what you’ve prepared including an example if you think it will help them.

-- Have teams write down their ideas on their virtual sticky notes, and move them on the empathy map to the appropriate sections.
+- Have teams write down their ideas on their virtual sticky notes, and move them onto the empathy map in the appropriate sections.

 - Ask them first to brainstorm what the persona would see, hear, think, and do in their situation while trying to complete their goal or task (which you have already defined for each group), and then brainstorm pains and gains afterwards.
 Remember to adapt your questions to contain inclusive language!

-- Break the group up into teams of 4-5 people
+5. Break the group up into teams of 4–5 people.

 - Have each team be responsible for one persona.
-You will need to roughly define these teams in the planning phase, and decide which team members would preferably represent the persona they are working on.
+You will need to roughly define these teams in the planning phase, and you may want to determine which member will present their team’s persona ahead of time.

-- If you’re a smaller group of 4-5 people, encourage your participants to start solo by playing some music to help them focus and prevent them from talking during this time.
+- If you’re a group of 4–5 people or less, encourage your participants to start solo by playing some music to help them focus, and to prevent them from talking during this time.
 Stop the music when it’s time to share, and prompt the group with follow-up questions when necessary.
 Take notes on any themes you observe to share with the group in your summary.
-If your whiteboarding tool doesn’t have a playlist, try out our favourite.
+If your whiteboarding tool doesn’t have a playlist, try out our favourite playlist.

-- Prompt them to brainstorm what the persona would see, hear, think, and do – Tell them how much time they have to do so and if you can set up a timer for them, do it!
-Proactively check-in on those who have disclosed their accessibility requirements with you to ensure they can follow along with the group and that they feel included.
+Tell them how much time they have to do so.
+If you can set up a timer for them, do it!
+Proactively check in on those who have disclosed their accessibility requirements to ensure they can follow along with the group and that they feel included.

-- Prompt them to move on to pains and gains
+7. Prompt them to move on to pains and gains.

-- Close the breakout rooms – Now that everyone is back in the same conversation, your goal is to keep the energy going as people start to fade and disconnect!
-Introduce your bio and sensory break, and when everyone returns back, ask one person from each breakout group to summarize and present their empathy map.
-Ask them to identify 2-3 key ideas per section and present them to the group.
+Now that everyone is back in the same conversation, your goal is to keep the energy going, as people start to fade and disconnect!
+Introduce your bio and sensory break, and when everyone returns ask one person from each breakout group to summarize and present their empathy map.
+Ask them to identify 2–3 key ideas per section and present them to the group.
 Thank each person for speaking and then pick the next group to present.
-Let them know they have 5 minutes, and if you’re still sharing your screen, share a timer so they don’t go over.
+Let them know they have five minutes, and if you’re still sharing your screen, share a timer so they don’t go over.

-- Wrap up by thanking your group and sharing what will come next – Send out the empathy maps for others to review, and once they’ve been looked over, use this information to build or refine your personas.
+Send out the empathy maps for others to review, and once they’ve been looked over, use this information to build or refine your personas.
 To ensure you improve continuously as a facilitator we recommend sending out a survey or reaching out to your participants for feedback.
-It’s especially important to learn from your participants who disclosed their accessibility requirements with you so you can improve your ability to include others in the future!
+It’s especially important to learn from your participants who disclosed their accessibility requirements so you can improve your ability to include others in the future!

 Virtual Workshopping and Accessibility

-You’ll notice throughout the article we gave you some tips on how to make your virtual workshop more accessible and inclusive for participants with disabilities.
-As a facilitator of a workshop about empathy, you need to reflect on the empathy you have for both your users, who you are making the empathy maps of, and also your participants who are creating those maps.
+You’ll notice that throughout the article, we gave you some tips on how to make your virtual workshop more accessible and inclusive for participants with disabilities.
+As a facilitator of a workshop about empathy, you need to reflect on the empathy you have for both your user types: those who are the subjects of your empathy maps, and those who are creating the maps in your workshop session.

 Empathizing with your participants

-- In addition to the tips we’ve provided you with above, work with your participants who have accessibility requirements to leverage these tools before your workshop to ensure they can participate fully.
-Still, a facilitator’s awareness and empathy for their participants can be as effective as technology.
+- In addition to the tips we’ve provided above, work with your participants who have accessibility requirements to leverage these assistive tools before your workshop, to ensure everything’s functioning adequately.
+Remember, a facilitator’s awareness and empathy for their participants can be as effective as technology.

 Empathizing with your users

-- Ensuring the language of your empathy map is relevant to your users it critical.
+- It’s crucial to ensure that the language of your empathy map is relevant to your users.
 The article, “Your Empathy Lacks Empathy” by Dave Hoffer discusses the importance of creating variations of frameworks to resonate with users who have physical and cognitive disabilities.

-- If your user is visually impaired, “What do they perceive” might be more appropriate than, “what do they see”
+- If your user is visually impaired, “What do they perceive?” might be a more appropriate question than “What do they see?”

 We know that was a lot of info to take in!
 Between prepping the session and conducting it, you’re sure to have your hands full.
 Feel free to bookmark this tab and revisit it when you’re planning your next empathy mapping session.
-We have no doubt that if you follow these steps, you’ll lead your clients and/or team members like a pro
+We have no doubt that if you follow these steps, you’ll lead your clients and team members like a pro.